Use and collection of personal information

 - courts, tribunals, regulatory authorities and law enforcement officers, as required by law, in connection with any actual or prospective legal proceedings, or in order to establish, exercise or defend our legal rights;

 - third parties, including agents or sub-contractors, who assist us in providing information, products, services or direct marketing to you.
 This may include parties located, or that store data, outside of Australia; and

 - third parties to collect and process data, such as Google Analytics or other relevant businesses.
 This may include parties that store data outside of Australia.

-Please note that we currently use the following third parties to process your personal information:
+Please note that we currently use the following third parties who may process your personal information if required: